Make an appointment

 Certificates are always available to purchase from the Register Office where the death was registered.

-You will also be given a form for the funeral director so you can make funeral arrangements.
-In the case of Coronial involvement, the Coroner will usually deal directly with the funeral director.
+In the case of Coronial involvement, the coroner will usually deal directly with the funeral director.

-For advice about burials for faiths which require same day burials, call the Register Office on 020 8708 7122.
-Some of our officers are available at the office outside of normal opening hours and can help.
+For advice about burials for faiths which require same day burials, call the Register Office on 020 8708 7123.

 Emergency death out of hours and weekend service

-This service is specifically for the issue of burial certificates only when a burial is taking place on the same day in England and has not been referred to the coroner.
-This service is available on the days we are closed over the festive period except for Sunday 25 December, Christmas Day.
+This service is specifically for the issue of burial certificates, only when a burial is taking place on the same day in England and has not been referred to the coroner.
+This service is available on the days we are closed except for 25 December, Christmas Day.

 A death registration is undertaken by appointment only during normal working hours Monday to Friday.